Sorrel–Weed House

 A.J.
-Cohen, Sr., a prominent Savannah businessman bought the Sorrel-Weed house in 1941.
-The Cohen family lived in the home for more than fifty years.
+Cohen Sr., a prominent Savannah businessman, bought the Sorrel-Weed house in 1941.
+The Cohen family lived in the home for more than 50 years.
 A.J.
-Cohen, Jr., built a brick addition to the house and opened Lady Jane, an upscale women's clothing store which thrived in Savannah for decades.
+Cohen Jr. built a brick addition to the house and opened Lady Jane, an upscale women's clothing store which thrived in Savannah for decades.
 The store closed in 1991, and the home was bought by Stephen Bader in 1996.
 Bader removed the brick addition soon after his purchase.

 The opening scene of the 1994 film Forrest Gump was filmed from the rooftop of the Sorrel–Weed House and is a popular tourist stop.
 The scene, which begins with a floating feather through the Savannah sky, pans the rooftops of other buildings occupying Madison Square as seen from the very top of the Sorrel–Weed home.
 The scene is then spliced to a scene of another church located on Chippewa square, where ultimately, Forrest is seen sitting on a bench.

 The house was investigated by TAPS during a special 2005 Halloween Special episode of Ghost Hunters.
 The house was also featured on HGTV's "If Walls Could Talk" in March 2006.
 It was also investigated by the Ghost Adventures crew in 2014.
 The house was featured on the Travel Channel's "The Most Terrifying Places in America" in 2010, and on the Paula Deen Network in 2015.
+The home was also featured on the series Buzzfeed Unsolved: Supernatural being investigated by Ryan Bergara and Shane Madej.

 The house is a contributing property to the Savannah Historic District.